Donald Trump Jr. Tries — & Fails — To Clap Back At Jennifer Lawrence

 I’m pretty sure that’s not how it would end... https://t.co/tbWEccHlY7— Donald Trump Jr. (@DonaldJTrumpJr) December 7, 2017

-The problem with opened-ended statements like that is that people will proved their own conclusions, especially when the subject has a history of indecent behaviour.
+The problem with opened-ended statements like that is that people will proved their own conclusions, especially when the subject has a history of indecent behavior.

 In response, one Twitter user shared an image with the transcript from the Access Hollywood tape, in which then-civilian Donald Trump bragged about forcibly kissing and grabbing women.